Allaman/knowledge.rootknecht.net/pages/01.home/devops/item.md

 This page describes certain aspects in the area of DevOps.
 If not marked these statements are my own wording based upon my own thinking and experience without any engagement with respect to correctness and other opinions.

 ### What is DevOps
 !!!
-A enterprise culture aiming to deliver high quality software within a short lead time and high efficiency taking account of all stakeholders.
+A enterprise **culture** aiming to deliver high quality software within a short lead time and high efficiency taking into account all stakeholders.

 ### What is Cloud Computing
 !!!
-Utilization of IT ressources not owned by the user.
+Utilization of **dynamic** IT ressources through a network.

-#### Types of Cloud Computing
+#### Types of Cloud Computing Services
 Cloud Computing can be distinguished in *infrastructure as a Service*, *Platform as a Service*, *Software as a Service* and *Function as a Service*.
 The following picture illustrated the main differences ot those types and compares them to classical on premise datacenters.

 ![Image link](cc.png?link&cropResize=300,400)